-Michigan adheres to the doctrine against clogging the equity of redemption; agreements that restrain or impair a mortgagor's right of redemption may clog the equity of redemption and must be carefully scrutinized.33 Oakland Hills Dev Corp v Lueders Drainage Dist, 212 Mich App 284, 295 (1995).
+Michigan adheres to the doctrine against clogging the equity of redemption; agreements that restrain or impair a mortgagor's right of redemption may clog the equity of redemption and must be carefully scrutinized.
+Oakland Hills Dev Corp v Lueders Drainage Dist, 212 Mich App 284, 295 (1995).
 "Clogging occurs only where there exists a contractual provision that could cut off the right of redemption."
 Blackwell Ford, Inc v Calhoun, 219 Mich App 203, 213 (1996).
-"A mortgagor may . . . sell and convey its equity of redemption to the mortgage agreement and entered into in good faith for good consideration."
+"A mortgagor may . . . sell and convey its equity of redemption to the mortgagee in a contract that is separate and distinct from the mortgage agreement and entered into in good faith for good consideration."
 Oakland Hills Dev Corp, 212 Mich App at 295. "[A] mortgagor may not, at the [same] time the mortgage is created, surrender his [or her] equitable right to redeem the property following a default."
 Blackwell Ford Inc, 219 Mich App at 209.

-3. Servicemembers34
+3. Servicemembers